Emerging Global Trends for Business and Society

 Global marketing’s main job is to create customer value in the global marketplace.
-This seminar focuses on how managers evaluate global market opportunities and develop market entry and expansion strategies in order to create customer value internationally.
+This workshop focuses on how managers evaluate global market opportunities and develop market entry and expansion strategies in order to create customer value internationally.
 The primary challenge is to decide if the marketing strategies will be strictly local, global, or adapted from other markets.
-Through a highly challenging computer simulation, students gain knowledge of tools for analysis as well as issues related to the structuring and controlling of marketing programs for both global and emerging economies.
+Through a highly challenging computer simulation, students learn how to assess global marketing opportunities and how to develop and manage marketing strategies in a global setting.

-Transforming the Enterprise with Social Networking and Web 2.0 Technologies
+Transforming the Enterprise through Social Media and Technology Trends

-This seminar discusses particularly from the North American perspective how innovative organizations are using advanced IT solutions to transform the way they do business and how they discover new opportunities created by new technologies.
-The seminar covers several examples using cases and published reports, and its goal is to help participants understand how they can enable and encourage similar technology-based innovation processes.
-The seminar emphasizes the importance of understanding both business and technology in making IT-based business innovation a reality.
+This seminar presents, particularly from the North American perspective, how innovative organizations are using these technologies to transform the way they do business, and how they discover new opportunities enabled by new technologies.
+The goal is to empower participants to encourage similar technology-based innovation processes in their own work environments.
+The seminar emphasizes the importance of understanding both business and technology considerations in making IT-based business innovation a reality.

 This seminar is held in Bentley’s state-of-the-art CIS Studio classroom, a social learning space designed to promote collaborative learning.